seddonnguyen/module-4-backend/README.md

-Most Wanted is a website that provide a list of most wanted fugitive.
+Most Wanted is a website of a listing of most wanted fugitive.

-Most Wanted's backend.
-Made with Ruby on Rails.
-To start the backend, type `rails s` in the console.
+Most Wanted's backend was created with Ruby on Rails.
-To run the Most Wanted's frontend, visit https://github.com/seddonnguyen/module-4-frontend
+Most Wanted's frontend was created with React, visit https://github.com/seddonnguyen/module-4-frontend.

 Visit the demo here: https://stark-sierra-36956.herokuapp.com/